zenorocha/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/wiki/user-guide/wiki-widget-ui-reference.md

 ## Orphan Pages

-Orphan Pages are pages existing on a website without any other page linking to them.
+Orphan Pages are wiki pages existing on a DXP site without any other pages linking to them.

 ![Orphan Pages](./wiki-widget-ui-reference/images/04.png)

 ## Draft Pages

-The _Draft Pages_ tab lists all _Wiki pages_ saves as a draft.
+The _Draft Pages_ tab lists all _Wiki pages_ that have been saved as a draft.

 ![Draft Pages](./wiki-widget-ui-reference/images/05.png)